Food and Wine Festival has returned!!

 Uncork California – California Artisan Cheese Selection: Point Reyes Blue or Fiscalini White Cheddar Handcrafted Cheeses; White Wine Flight; Red Wine Flight; Mimosa Flight; Chandon Brut

 I tried the white wine flight, which includes two Chardonnays.
 These offerings were a little “heavy” for me, and a bit of a disappointment after a couple years with great flights with nice varieties.
+This mimosa flight had some fun flavors; my favorite was Tropical.

 Citrus Grove – Citrus-brined Pork Roast with Tangy Barbecue Sauce and Lemon-Pepper Slaw; Orange Chicken and Rice; Meyer Lemon Blue Diamond Almond Macaron; Meyer Lemon Ginger Mule; Fever Tree Ginger Beer (non-alcoholic)